matomo-org/developer-documentation/docs/generated/master/Piwik/DataTable/Map.md

 <a name="addDataTable" id="addDataTable"></a>
 ### `addDataTable()`

-Adds a DataTable to all the tables in this array.
+Sums a DataTable to all the tables in this array.

-NOTE: Will only add `$tableToSum` if the childTable has some rows
+_Note: Will only add `$tableToSum` if the childTable has some rows._

 See [DataTable::addDataTable()](/api-reference/Piwik/DataTable#adddatatable).